yjb94/react-native-squircle-skia/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

-- `yarn bootstrap`: setup project by installing all dependencies.
+- `yarn bootstrap`: setup project by installing all dependencies and pods.
 - `yarn typescript`: type-check files with TypeScript.
 - `yarn lint`: lint files with ESLint.
 - `yarn test`: run unit tests with Jest.